derek-son/Text-Analysis-Project/README.md

 **How I used ChatGPT**
 I used ChatGPT to assist in implementing the folder/file system using the os library, which I initially had a hard time understanding via the documentation.

 ![OS w/ GPT help](image.png)

-I also used ChatGPT to implement the matplotlib library, as the documentation assumed the user used Numpy and Pandas in conjunction, which I did not
+I also used ChatGPT to implement the matplotlib library, as the documentation assumed the user used Numpy and Pandas in conjunction, which I did not.

 ![Matplotlib w/ GPT help ](image-1.png)